senkoXD/senkoXD/README.md

 *Hello everyone!* \
 Introduce my name Morthen (Wife Senkosann :v)\
-I am a student In SMKN (private, iykyk) and you see, I'm also a beginner in Github\
+I am a student and you see, I'm also a beginner in Github\
-still learning and exploring the world of open source. so, that's it
+still learning and exploring the world of open source. so, that's it\
+\
+I love technology, anime, and sometimes I break things just to learn how to fix them again 🤭\
+Oh, and one more thing...

 > *I use Arch btw :D*